datenhahn/rental-bike-analysis/README.md

 This repository analyzes rental bike rides in munich from the year 2021.
 For more information see the heading _Dataset "Rides on the MVG bike"_ below.

+It is the accompanying repository to this blog post which discusses the findings: https://medium.com/@jonas.hahn/riding-the-data-wave-insights-into-munichs-bike-rental-trends-8330bc4e6c41

+The data is prepared for analysis and the following questions are answered:

+* How long do people usually rent these bikes?
+* How far do they travel with them?
+* Do people often use them complementary to the other public transport?

 ## Requirements

 * Python 3.7 (it was tested with this version, but probably new versions also work)

+### Libraries used

+The following python libraries were used. (see `requirements.txt`)

+    jupyter==1.0.0
+    pandas==1.5.3
+    matplotlib==3.7.1
+    geopy==2.3.0
+    numpy==1.24.2
+    black==23.1.0
+    jupyter_black==0.3.3

+## File Description

+* `rental-bike-analysis.ipynb` : Jupyter Notebook containing the data analysis.
+* `MVG_Rad_Fahrten_2021.zip` : 2021 MVG rental bike data (zipped).

 ## Getting started